microsoft/prompts-for-edu/README.md

 - **Transparency:** AI systems should be understandable.
 - **Accountability:** People should be accountable for AI systems.

-More details on the Responsbile AI Principles [here](https://www.microsoft.com/en-us/ai/responsible-ai).
+More details on the Responsible AI Principles [here](https://www.microsoft.com/en-us/ai/responsible-ai).

 ## Disclaimer